dcnicku/wti-brent-cointegration/README.md

 ## What this does not do

-1. **Roll artefacts.** Not corrected, and as shown above they account for essentially the whole result.
-Back-adjusted continuous contracts would fix this and are the single most important next step.
+1. **Futures** continuous contracts would fix this (next improvement)
-2. **No financing costs.** Borrow and margin on the short leg are not modelled.
+2. **No financing costs**
-3. **Close-to-close fills.** No slippage, no market impact.
+3. **No slippage and no market impact.**
-4. **One pair.** Everything rests on a single relationship holding up.
-5. **A fixed hedge ratio.** β is estimated once. `results/fig3_beta.png` shows how much it actually moves over the sample, which is the evidence for or against that assumption.
+4. **A fixed hedge ratio.** β was estimated one time. `results/fig3_beta.png` shows how much β moves over the sample.

-## Where I would take it next
+## Next steps

-- Rerun on back-adjusted continuous contracts, to see whether anything survives once the roll jumps are spliced out
+- Continuous contracts to see if model survives when jumps are removed
-- Let β drift over time instead of fixing it
+- Let β drift instead of fixed β
-- Allow different reversion speeds in calm and stressed periods
+- Allow different reversions depending on regime
-- Extend to other energy spreads (heating oil, crack spreads)
+- Model other energy instruments

 ---

-*Written in Python with AI assistance on the implementation.
+*Written in Python with AI assistance on the implementation of the code.
 The question, the method, the validation design and the interpretation are mine.*